 Dr. Michael Daniels

-According to the Prophecy Project (see next entry), famous American psychic Ingo Swan ran that registry between 1989 and 1990 and collected around 90 premonitions and predictions, a selection of which he published in his book titled Your Nostradamus Factor.
+According to the Prophecy Project (see next entry), famous American psychic Ingo Swan, one of the founders of the US government remote viewing program now known as Star Gate ran that registry between 1989 and 1990 and collected around 90 premonitions and predictions, a selection of which he published in his book titled Your Nostradamus Factor.

 According to this project’s website: